 The Acropolis in Athens and Parthenon in Athens

-The Acropolis of Athens is the most important archaeological site in Greece, located on a hill in the center of today's Athens.
+The Acropolis of Athens is the most important archaeological site from ancient Greece, located on a hill in the center of today's Athens, and one of the most famous ancient Greece landmarks that is closely related to Greek Mythology.
 In the Acropolis, there are three ancient temples, the Parthenon, the Erechtheion, and the temple of Apteros Nike.
-There is also the monumental entrance, the Propylaea.
-All the monuments of the Acropolis are made of Pentelic marble and were built during the Golden Age of Pericles.
+There is also the monumental entrance, the Propylaea, and the ancient theater of Herodes Atticus, known as the Odeon of Herodes Atticus.
+All the monuments of the Acropolis are famous landmarks and are made of Pentelic marble and were built during the Golden Age of Pericles.

 The Parthenon was dedicated to the goddess Athena, the protector of the city.
 It was built by the architects Iktinos and Kallikrates under the supervision of the Athenian sculptor Pheidias.
 Just opposite the Parthenon is the Erechtheion.
 It is the temple whose 6 columns have the form of young girls, the Caryatids.